 Call your doctor if you or your child develops persistent or unexplained pain and swelling in a bone, with or without a fever.

-After proper treatment, about half of those patients whose cancer has not spread survive at least five years.
-The prognosis is better if the tumor is located below the elbow or mid-calf.
-People whose cancer has spread usually have a poorer prognosis; only about a quarter of them live at least five years.
+After proper treatment, over half of those patients whose cancer has not spread are cured.
+The prognosis is better in children younger than age 15 and for those with tumors that are further down the arms and legs.
+People whose cancer has spread usually have a poorer prognosis.

 National Cancer Institute (NCI)